Phenom450/Phenom450/README.md

 - 👋 Hi, I’m @Phenom450
-- I can code in Python and JS.
+- Python, JS, C/C++ and MySQL
-- Currently learning Data Security and so on.
+- Currently learning Data Science and so on.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me https://www.facebook.com/shafin.junayen or https://www.instagram.com/not_phenom450/